lajimenez/rock.converter/README.md

 ### Textures

-rock.game.js is able to create models since this JSON.
+rock.game.js is able to load models from this JSON.
 However, how are textures treated?
-If you want to use rock.game.js utilities, you have to assure that there will be a texture image resource identified by the value in the JSON (it's highly recommended to see how test application load resources in this project to make things clear).
+If you want to use rock.game.js utilities, you have to assure that there will be a texture image resource identified by the value in the JSON (it's highly recommended to see how test application load resources and models in [rock.game.js](https://github.com/lajimenez/rock.game.js)).

 ### Other JSON resources